ADCI/gulp-starter-kit/README.md

 Styles:
 - Normalize.css
-- PostCSS: CSSNext, PreCSS and some of Rucksack plugins (not as packs, all plugins separate) + flex bugs fixes
+- PostCSS: CSSNext
-- SCSS + autoprefixer + flex bugs fixes
+- SCSS + autoprefixer
 - Sourcemaps
+- Production: mqpacker, cssnano

 **Note** You can choose only PostCSS or SCSS (default is PostCSS): just change `stylesType` variable and delete unecessary folder (/src/postcss or /src/scss).